shooting-unicorns/derp-list/README.md

 > `any`

-Trigger to fetch more data from your paginated request
+Returns `isLoading` when data is fetching and `loadMore` function to fetch more data from your paginated request.

 #### dataRenderer

 > `any`

-Renders when a response is received.
+Returns `isLoading` when data is fetching and `items` when a response is received.

-#### loadingRenderer
+#### emptyRenderer

 > `any`

-Renders when data is loading.
+Renders when no data is fetched.

 #### errorRenderer